Good black book club reads written by Cincinnati Black authors.

 Elena Kendall’s return to the Bloody Hell Convention to reprise her killer role as Terryn Myles takes an unexpected and treacherous turn.

-This self-help book will teach you to recognize self-debilitating thoughts, correct bad habits that cripple your purpose, contour your specific life to manifest your desires and access your authentic powers.
+This self-help book will teach you to recognize self-debilitating thoughts and correct bad habits that cripple your purpose.
+In addition, it contours your specific life to manifest your desires, and access your authentic powers.

 Finding My Sparkle (2018)